Man jailed for falsely accusing condo security guard of corruption

 "Singapore adopts a strict zero-tolerance approach towards corruption and other criminal activities," said CPIB.

-For corruption, Zhao could have be fined up to S$100,000 and/or sentenced up to five years' jail.
+For corruption, Zhao could have been fined up to S$100,000 and/or sentenced up to five years' jail.

 For knowingly giving false information relating to corruption offences, he could have been jailed up to one year and/or fined up to S$10,000.